 …we went and found Wun.

-…you’re guaranteed to leave feeling like you’ve wun.
+…and you’re guaranteed to leave feeling like you’ve wun.

-NOTE: Wun’s Teahouse and Bar is open Mon-Thurs, 12pm-12am; Fri, 12pm-3am; Sat, 11am-3am; Sun, 11am-12am.
-For more information, the take a look at the full menu, or to book, visit their website HERE.
+NOTE: Wun’s Tea Room and Bar is open for dinner Tues-Sun, plus brunch on weekends.
+For more information, to take a look at the full menu, or to book, visit their website HERE.

 Wun’s Tea Room & Bar | 23 Greek St, London W1D 4DZ